 - → Track your own performance and development to be prepared for performance reviews or for any concerns that may arise.
 Keep a record of your employment history-dates of career milestones, reviews, requests, work contributions and their value to the firm, skill development, achievements, compensation history. - → Practice negotiation, and do it effectively.
 (See the Negotiation guide.) - → Learn to pinpoint and articulate your value relative to your organization's goals.
 What work are you doing that matters the most; for what work are you most likely to be rewarded?
-Is there equity in role and task assignment, or are there certain roles and tasks that might be undervalued because of the identity of the people who typically do them? - → Let your supervisors and colleagues know about your expertise and skills and your goals for development.
-Have conversations about the importance of compensation reflecting the value of work, which does not always correlate with the number of hours worked.
+Is there equity in role and task assignment, or are there certain roles and tasks that might be undervalued because of the identity of the people who typically do them?
+If you are helping your firm reach its EDI goals, are you being compensated accordingly? - → Let your supervisors and colleagues know about your expertise and skills and your goals for development.
+Have conversations about the importance of compensation reflecting the value of work, which does not always correlate with the number of hours worked. - → Learn how to write an effective self-evaluation, and ask for a promotion when you feel it is deserved -or sooner.43

-- → Make your achievements visible, especially to your manager.
-This is a proven way of increasing women's compensation.
-Speak up when you make contributions, and enlist allies and sponsors to support your visibility and help you advance.
-Learn how to write an effective self-evaluation, and ask for a promotion when you feel it is deserved. - → Stay on top of professional development, training, and networking to build knowledge and connections. - → Consider saying yes to new opportunities or new challenges that will exhibit and build the value of your work.
-Distinguish between opportunities that bring advancement and those that do not, such as office housework (scheduling, notes, social planning, managing documents, emotional comforting, etc.) and low-profile work.
+- → Enlist allies and sponsors to support your visibility and help you advance.
+For Black employees especially, being referred and having advocates helps attain promotions.44 - → Affirm your own potential.
+For Black employees, self-affirmation is essential to staying the course.45 - → Continue your professional development, training, and networking to build knowledge and connections.
+(See the Advancing Careers guide.) - → Consider saying yes to opportunities or challenges that will build and exhibit the value of your work.
+Distinguish between opportunities that help you advance and those that do not, such as office housework (scheduling, notes, social planning, managing documents, emotional labor) and lowprofile work.